mjafory/AND-102/unit_3/project/README.md

-# Android Project 3 - *Flixster Clone*
+# Android Project 3 - *Flixster*

 Submitted by: **Magfur Jafory**

-**Name of your app** is a movie browsing app that allows users to browse movies currently playing in theaters.
+**Flixster** is a movie browsing app that allows users to browse movies currently playing in theaters.

 Time spent: **15** hours spent in total